- A news piece aimed at journalists

 Standard Model Higgs particles, if they exist, will also be produced more copiously at 8 TeV than at 7 TeV, but background processes that mimic the Higgs signal will also increase.
 That means that the full year’s running will still be necessary to convert the tantalising hints seen in 2011 into a discovery, or to rule out the Standard Model Higgs particle altogether.

 “The increase in energy is all about maximising the discovery potential of the LHC,” said CERN Research Director Sergio Bertolucci.
 “And in that respect, 2012 looks set to be a vintage year for particle physics.”

 The LHC is now scheduled to run until the end of 2012, when it will go into its first long shutdown in preparation for running at an energy of 6.5 TeV per beam as of late 2014, with the ultimate goal of ramping up to the full design energy of 7 TeV.

-1. CERN, the European Organization for Nuclear Research, is the world's leading laboratory for particle physics.
-It has its headquarters in Geneva.
-At present, its Member States are Austria, Belgium, Bulgaria, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Italy, the Netherlands, Norway, Poland, Portugal, Slovakia, Spain, Sweden, Switzerland and the United Kingdom.
-Romania is a candidate for accession.
-Israel and Serbia are Associate Members in the pre-stage to Membership.
-India, Japan, the Russian Federation, the United States of America, Turkey, the European Commission and UNESCO have Observer status.
+1. CERN, the European Organization for Nuclear Research, is one of the world's leading laboratories for particle physics.
+The Organization is located on the French-Swiss border, with its headquarters in Geneva.
+Its Member States are: Austria, Belgium, Bulgaria, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Israel, Italy, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Spain, Sweden, Switzerland and United Kingdom.
+Cyprus, Serbia and Slovenia are Associate Member States in the pre-stage to Membership.
+India, Lithuania, Pakistan, Turkey and Ukraine are Associate Member States.
+The European Union, Japan, JINR, the Russian Federation, UNESCO and the United States of America currently have Observer status.